Search results for

 Price: Free with in-app purchases

-Viber is another application that’s been around for a long, long time.
-It initially started out as a calling app but has since graduated to a messaging client and a place where you can make free video calls.
+Viber is another application that’s been around for a long time.
+It initially started as a calling app but has since graduated to a messaging client and a place where you can make free video calls.
 The app boasts over 600 million users worldwide.
 That’s pretty impressive.
-There is also a social feature that lets you check the latest happenings in the world.
+There is also a social feature that lets you check the latest happenings worldwide.
 It even has Android Wear support.
-Like others, the in-app purchases are mainly for things like stickers and it’s all optional.
+Like others, the in-app purchases are optional and mainly for things like stickers.
 It’s a solid and underrated alternative to FaceTime on Android.

 WhatsApp